Law Offices of Osas Iyamu, LLC.

 The future of DACA.

-The future of DACA.According to the Acting Secretary of Homeland Security Chad F. Wolf, in reaction to the U.S. Supreme court’s decision, the Department of Homeland Security will carefully consider the DACA policy’s future and including; whether to nullify the program altogether.
-However, with the Trump administration’s efforts to rescind DACA, the termination of DACA under the Trump administration, sadly, might only be a matter of time.
-DACA recipients should consider possible alternative immigration options that may be open to them as the Supreme Court’s decision does not restrain the Trump administration from working to rescind the DACA program in the nearest future.
-Nevertheless, voters could decide the fate of over 700,000 dreamers supported by the DACA program in the coming November presidential election.
+The future of DACA.According to Acting Secretary of Homeland Security Chad F. Wolf, the Department of Homeland Security is reviewing the Supreme Court’s decision.
+In response, they will carefully consider the future of the DACA policy.
+This includes whether to nullify the program altogether.
+However, with the Trump administration’s efforts to rescind DACA, its termination might sadly be only a matter of time.
+The future of the program remains uncertain under the Trump administration.
+DACA recipients should explore possible alternative immigration options that may be available to them.
+The Supreme Court’s decision does not stop the Trump administration from attempting to rescind the DACA program.
+This action could still happen in the near future.
+Nevertheless, voters could determine the fate of over 700,000 Dreamers supported by the DACA program.
+This decision could come in the upcoming November presidential election.

 Osas Iyamu